-Meanwhile, I’ve been a UX Designer for over two years.
+Meanwhile, I’ve been a UX Designer for a few years.
 Before that, I worked hard to turn a job I absolutely did not like into a job I absolutely love.
 My job is now my passion, it’s my Ikigai.

 The career switch

-Back in 2019, I had decided to leave the construction industry and follow my dream.
+Back in the beginning of 2019, I had decided to leave my steady job in the construction industry and follow my dream.
 I regretted every day that I had just missed out on my bachelor’s degree in Interactive Multimedia Design due to the death of my father in 2013.
 Quitting my bachelor degree program in the final year was not a good idea, but at the time, it was the only solution.
 Now, it was time for a change.
 Here is my story.

 It all started in 2018 with starting a side job as a graphic designer and web designer.
-I assumed that if I put a website on the world wide web, the customers would come flooding in automatically.
-Of course, this was not the case.
+I assumed that if I put a website on the world wide web, the customers would flow in automatically.
+Of course that was not the case.

-In 2019, I thought it would be a great idea to turn my life around without a second thought and go to my employer with the message that I was going to be self-employed as a graphic designer and web designer with no plan, clients or backup.
-In hindsight, this idea was completely crazy as there was no buffer.
+In 2019, it seemed like a great idea to throw my life around without a second thought and go to my employer with the message that I was going to work independently as a graphic designer and web designer without a plan, clients or backup.
+In retrospect, this idea was completely idiotic, because there was no financial buffer, and a baby on the way.
 But without this leap of faith, I would not be where I am today.

 From self-employment to a career in UX

-Taking all these risks had one goal: getting me into a digital agency’s design role.
-Because of my additional interest in branding, and lack of in-depth knowledge of user experiences (I was very aware that I only scratched the surface of UX at that time), I tried to apply as a ‘brand strategist’ at Intracto in 2020.
-The vacancy was far too ambitious, but no guts, no glory.
+Taking this risk had one goal: to get me into the design role of a digital agency.
+Because of my additional interest in branding, and lack of in-depth knowledge of user experiences (I was well aware that I was only scratching the surface of UX at that point), I tried to apply for a job as a “brand strategist” at an agency called Intracto (now iO) in 2020.
+The job offer was way too ambitious, but no guts, no glory.

-During the application, my enthusiasm and eagerness to learn were fortunately considered highly enough.
-Because of this, the interviewers soon realised that experienced brand strategist for national and international brands was too ambitious with the experience I had, but that they could offer me an alternative solution to fill an open vacancy for a junior UX designer.
-I realise that I got very lucky to get a chance to land my very first UX role without much (if any) experience.
+During the application, fortunately, my enthusiasm and eagerness to learn were rated high enough.
+This made the interviewers quickly realize that experienced brand strategist for national and international brands was too ambitious with the experience I had, but that they could offer me an alternative solution to fill an open position for a junior UX designer.
+I realize that I was very lucky to get my very first UX position without much (or any) experience.
 Landing your first UX role is the hardest part of all.

 From the moment I stepped out of the interview room, I was hooked on UX and everything around it.
-I am still very grateful to the the people that hired me that day.
-Without these people — directly or indirectly — I would not be where I am today.
-I have been following one-day courses at NN/group, a six month university-credited UX course at the UX Design Institute, expanded my UX library with +30 books and read blogs, articles and journals on a daily basis for the past 2 years, to understand the UX design process and its challenges as thorough as possible.
-My goal is to make the world a little better by making computers easier to use, one experience at a time.
+I have spent the past 2.5 years taking one-day courses at NN/group, a six-month university-accredited UX course at the UX Design Institute, expanded my UX library with 40+ UX books, read blogs, articles and magazines daily to understand how UX can solve business problems and meet user needs.
+My goal is to make the world a little better by making it easier to use computers, one experience at a time.

 A word of motivation

-If you find yourself in a similar situation as I was 4 years ago, know that possibilities do exist.
-Maybe I didn’t add enough drama to the story but believe me, the nightly hours and stressful situations where there.
-But almost every situation has a solution as long as you persevere very hard and are occasionally lucky enough to meet the right people at the right time.
+If you find yourself in a similar situation to mine around 2018, know that opportunities exist.
+Maybe I didn’t add enough drama to the story, but believe me, the nights and stressful situations were there.
+But almost every situation has a solution as long as you push really hard and occasionally are lucky enough to meet the right people at the right time.